rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 could be in conflict with the above requirement.
 Likewise, a setup that contains one set only, is also considered to be consistent.

-Note that, a consistent setup, that contains the empty set as an element, is still consistent.
+Note that, a consistent setup, which contains the empty set as an element, is still consistent.
 That is, because the above requirement only needs to be satisfied by sets that are not disjoint from one another.
 The empty set is however disjoint to any set, and as such not required to be a subset of the